 Celebrating alongside you is none other than the Singapore Government.
-And with the fertility rate in Singapore at a 7-year low of 1.16, you see why they are just as happy.
+And with the fertility rate in Singapore at just 1.14 as of 2019, it’s not difficult to see why they are just happy.

 Raising a child in Singapore is not cheap.
 After having spent anything between $5,000 to $15,000 from pregnancy to delivering the baby, parents can easily incur between $8,000 to $18,000 in costs just for raising their baby in the first year.

-To help new parents with the cost of raising their baby in Singapore, there are quite a number of grants that the government has introduced.
+To help new parents with the cost of raising their babies in Singapore, there are quite a number of baby grants that the government has introduced.

 Find Out More